National

 What's different about Memorial Day 2026

-Two specific 2026 factors compound the standard pattern:
+Three specific 2026 factors compound the standard pattern.
+The first two are the dominant drivers:

-Joliet refinery disruption.
-ExxonMobil's Joliet, Illinois refinery began experiencing operational issues in early May.
-The 270,000-barrel-per-day facility supplies a large share of Midwest gasoline, and Illinois retail prices have jumped to around $4.98/gal per GasBuddy data, more than $1.40 above Indiana, Missouri, and Wisconsin averages.
-PADD 2 (the Midwest petroleum administration district) operates with thinner spare refining capacity than the Gulf Coast, so a single major refinery stumble has outsized regional impact.
-For a deeper look at the Joliet situation, see our Illinois gas spike explainer.
+Joliet refinery disruption (residual).
+ExxonMobil's Joliet, Illinois refinery experienced operational issues earlier in May.
+The 270,000-barrel-per-day facility supplies a large share of Midwest gasoline.
+PADD 2 (Midwest petroleum administration district) operates with thinner spare refining capacity than the Gulf Coast, so a single major refinery stumble has outsized regional impact.
+Illinois retail prices stayed elevated above neighboring Indiana/Missouri/Wisconsin averages through mid-May.
+For the regional breakdown, see our Illinois gas spike explainer.

 Cheapest states for Memorial Day weekend